Bob Brenly: Toronto Blue Jays (1989)

-During the 1988 season, Brenly caught only 69 games and was released at the end of the season.
-In 1989, Brenly became a free agent and signed a contract to play for the Toronto Blue Jays.
-After half a season with the Blue Jays, he was released on July 18 and, re-signed to play for the Giants.
+Return to San Francisco Giants (1989)

+On July 18, Brenly re-signed to play for the Giants.
 After 12 more games with the Giants, he retired at the end of the 1989 season at the age of 35.

 Career statistics

 In a 9-year career, Brenly played in 871 games, accumulating 647 hits in 2615 at bats for a .247 career batting average along with 91 home runs and 333 runs batted in.
 He ended his career with a .984 fielding percentage as a catcher.

-Managing and coaching career
+Coaching career

 After serving a year as an analyst in Chicago, Brenly served as a coach for the Giants under manager Roger Craig, beginning in 1992.
 When Craig was fired at the end of the season in favor of Dusty Baker, Brenly stayed on the staff for three more years.

-In 1998, Brenly was hired as a broadcaster for the new expansion team in the Arizona Diamondbacks for Fox Sports Net Arizona.
-He was at the position for three years, which included broadcasts across national Fox platforms.
-The firing of Diamondbacks manager Buck Showalter a day after the 2000 season lent an opportunity for Brenly, who was one of the seven candidates interviewed by Arizona alongside Chris Chambliss, Carlos Tosca, Clint Hurdle, Tom Spencer, Ron Hassey, and Terry Francona; Brenly and Francona were the final two considered.
-On October 30, he was signed to a three-year, $2 million contract.
-He was cited by general manager Joe Garagiola Jr and managing partner Jerry Colangelo for his "baseball knowledge, work ethic and attitude", which contrasted with the "micromanaging" Showalter, who had won 250 of 486 games but had failed to reach past the National League Division Series.